 Repotting: They are steady growers, try to repot yearly up one size at a time until the plant is the desired size, or the pot is as big as you are comfortable.
 Once the pot is the largest it’s getting, once a year scoop out the top layer of soil and redress with fresh potting mix.
 Because of the nature of the leaf shape and growth, they aren’t a great candidate for pruning, but you can temper the growth by trimming the root ball down when you repot.
 Just don’t reduce by any more than 20%.

-Come in today to see the lyratas and all the other plants we have available!
+Click here to see all the ficus we have available!